Exploring entropy by counting microstates of the p-state paramagnet: State counting and physics for general paramagnets

+A $\nsp$-state paramagnet is composed of $N$ identical particles each with total angular momentum quantum number $j=\myfrac{\nsmop}{2}$.
+Each particle's magnetic dipole moment can thus take the $\ns$ values $\mu_z = -j \delta_\mu, (-j+1)\delta_\mu, \ldots, j\delta_\mu$, where $\delta_\mu$ is a constant.
+(If the angular momentum comes entirely from electron spins, $\delta_\mu$ is two times the Bohr magneton.
+For other cases it may depend on the details of the system.
+See Schroeder p.~234 for further discussion.\cite{Schroeder:2000tx})

+When placed in a magnetic field $B\hat{z}$, each particle thus has $\ns$ equally spaced energy states.
+As before we label the energy spacing $\epsilon$ (here, $\epsilon=\delta_\mu B$) and choose the ground state energy to be zero.
+For example, each particle in a three-state paramagnet has energy states 0, $\epsilon$, and $2\epsilon$.
+The Einstein solid, $\nsgen=\infty$, and two state paramagnet, $\nsexpr{\ns=2}{\nsmo=1}$, are limiting cases of this more general system.

+As before, we define the total system energy as $U = q \epsilon$, with $0 \le q \le \nsmop N$ an integer labeling the macrostate.
+We count microstates by starting in the ground state and then choosing how to distribute each unit of energy among the $N$ particles.
+But now \emph{limited} repetition is allowed: we can choose each particle up to $r=\nsmo$ times.

-Unfortunately, the general formulas for these coefficients are more complicated than those for the two simple cases.
-One formula for the trinomial coefficients was given by Andrews as\cite{Andrews:1990tr}
+Unfortunately, the formulas for these polynomial coefficients are more complicated than for the limiting cases $r=1$ or $\infty$.
+One formula for the trinomial ($\ns=3$) coefficients, ``$N$ $\{2\}$-choose $q$,'' was given by Andrews:\cite{Andrews:1990tr}

-A similar formula for the general extended binomial coefficients was given by Dani\cite{Dani:2011se}:
+A similar formula for the general case was given by Dani\cite{Dani:2011se}:

-Proofs of both of these formulas are given in Appendix~\ref{app:derivations}, but those details are probably too involved to be worth working through in detail with students in a typical statistical mechanics class.
+where $\lfloor q/\nsp \rfloor$ denotes the ``floor'' of $q/\ns$, which here equals the integer part of the quotient.
+Proofs of both of these formulas are given in Appendix~\ref{app:derivations}.
+They use more sophisticated combinatorics arguments than the ``balls and bars'' derivation for Eq. \ref{eq:EinSolidMult}, so instructors might not find it worth working through these details.

-Instead, for a standalone problem a straightforward approach is to simply provide students with a table giving the multiplicity as a function of $q$ (for example, as shown later in the first and second columns of Table~\ref{t:threeStateHeatCap}).
-Such a list can be generated directly by a computer.
-For example, using Mathematica a list of the $\ns=3$ multiplicities for $N=50$ is produced by the command \verb!CoefficientList[(1 + x + x^2)^50, x]!, and a function giving the extended binomial coefficient $\extbinom{n}{q}{\nsmo}$ is
+Instead, an instructor could simply provide students with a table giving the multiplicity as a function of $q$ (the first and second columns of Table~\ref{t:threeStateHeatCap} shows an example).
+Such a list can be generated directly by a computer and then exported as a data file or into a spreadsheet.
+Specific implementations using an Excel VBA function, Mathematica, and Python are given in Appendix~\ref{app:CodeSamples}.

-For larger values of $N$ and $\nsgen$, this method can be slow: it may be more efficient to implement the formula of Eq.~\eqref{eq:extbinomformula} instead.
-That is straightforward to do in Mathematica, or for example with the following Python function:

-The function \texttt{scipy.special.comb()} is the ``combinations'' function that computes the binomial coefficients; its \texttt{exact} parameter determines whether the answer is returned as an exact integer or (if \texttt{exact=False}) as a floating point number.
-The latter might be preferred once the multiplicity becomes large.